Girls on the Run NYC Board of Directors

 Allison began volunteering for Girls on the Run NYC in 2006, and started in 2007 as a volunteer coach of both Girls on the Run and Girls on Track at various sites around the city.
 With a Master’s in Public Administration and a Bachelor’s of Arts in Communications from North Carolina State University, Allison graduated as a Park Scholar and is the President of the N.C.
 State Alumni Association in New York.
 Allison’s love for Girls on the Run comes from a desire to inspire other through fitness, to engage others in healthy lifestyles and to empower young girls.
 Team sports have always been a part of Allison’s life, and she enjoys the camaraderie of such and is honored to help young girls build friendships and self-esteem, along with a love for running, through the program.
 She grew up running with her sister and friends, and still enjoys going on running vacations to races around the country with both her original and her new running buddies.

 Lindsay graduated with a Bachelor of Arts from the University of California, Los Angeles, where she also ran cross-country.
 She obtained her Masters in Business Administration from San Diego State University, with a focus in Sports Management.
-Lindsay joined GOTR NYC in 2013, bringing with her several seasons of experience as a cross-country and track coach.
-She has worked in the non-profit health industry and most recently, has been responsible for the marketing and event management of several run/walk/ride events across the country.
-As a former college athlete and overall wellness-enthusiast, Lindsay strongly believes in the mission of Girls on the Run.
-It is through the powerful combination of physical activity and life lessons that these young girls are able to develop their confidence, self-esteem, and healthy decision-making skills.
-Lindsay stays active physically and mentally by walking her dog Zoey, running at Prospect Park, and practicing yoga and meditation.
+Lindsay joined Girls on the Run NYC in 2013, bringing with her experience in both the corporate and non-profit sector.
+Prior to Girls on the Run, she was responsible for the marketing and event management of several run/walk/ride events across the country.
+Lindsay strongly believes in the mission of Girls on the Run and is devoted to empowering girls in NYC, knowing that the finish line is truly just the beginning!
+A former collegiate athlete, Lindsay now enjoys running for fun and stays most active by chasing around her busy toddler.

 Business Operations Manager